RogerHeederer/RogerHeederer.github.io/_posts/2020-08-21-HowToLearnMachine.md

 ---
-title : "How to make learn machine?" tag :
+title : "How to make the machine learned?" tag :
  - Machine Learning
  - Algoriithm